BPJandree/optMaxlik/README.md

 Feel free to contact me with suggestions or comments.
 This is the first version of the package, limited testing has been done.

-# Next update
+# First update!

-- Add an option to select parameters that will not be droppped;
+- Added an option to select parameters that will not be droppped;
-- Fix an issue where the algorithm crashes if nothing has to be dropped in the first iteration.
+- Fixed an issue where the algorithm crashes if nothing has to be dropped in the first iteration.